AshCatchEmAll/MyLibrary/README.md

 - ✅ Update books status from read to unread or unread to read
 - ✅ Delete books from your reading list
 - ✅ Get random book recommendation
-- 🚧 Efficient error handling
+- ✅ Error handling
-- 🚧 Progress buttons for async events to give users feedback
+- ✅ Progress buttons for async events to give users feedback
-- 🚧 Add recommended book to the list
+- ✅ Feature to add recommended book to the list